-You’ll be using whipping cream to ‘fluff’ everything up.
+Heavy Cream: You’ll be using heavy cream (or whipping cream) to ‘fluff’ everything up.
 Now, whipping cream is also called heavy cream in some areas.
-You don’t want to use cool whip though…that’s not going to be as creamy and it won’t turn out the same.
+You don’t want to use cool whip though…that’s not the same thing here and your frosting wont turn out right if you use it.

 TIPS& FAQs FOR MAKING THE WHIPPED CREAM CHEESE FROSTING: